ssardina-agts/elevator-sarl-mw/README.md

 This project was part of a team-based programming project course under the supervision of A/Prof. Sebastian Sardina (see below for contacts).
 The largest part of that project involved extending the Java-based elevator simulator and can be found [here](https://bitbucket.org/ssardina-research/elevator-sim).

+This framework can be accessible via JitPack at https://jitpack.io/#org.bitbucket.ssardina-research/sarl-elevatorsim-mw by adding the corresponding dependency and repository on the pom.xml.

 **Version convention**: `Major.Minor.<SARL Version>`.
 For example, 1.3.0.7.2 is version 1.3 for SARL 0.7.2.

 ## PRE-REQUISITES